Cardinal-Hickory Creek: Former regulator asks Supreme Court to take over power line dispute

 The plaintiffs say Huebsch’s petition lacks legal standing and accuse him of trying to delay the case even as the utilities seek to begin building the line.

-“He’s acting as a stalking horse for the transmission companies,” said Howard Learner, lead attorney for DALC and WWF.
+“He’s acting as a stalking horse for the transmission companies,” said Howard Learner, lead attorney for the Driftless Area Land Conservancy and Wisconsin Wildlife Federation.
 “In the meantime the transmission companies say they want to start building the line in October.
 They can’t have it both ways.”

 The state Department of Justice, representing Frost, has also asked the court to deny Huebsch’s motion, arguing he is circumventing the legal process and should first ask the circuit court to block the subpoena.

-Attorneys for the PSC and the utilities have encouraged the high court to step in, arguing that by allowing the plaintiffs to continue digging into Huebsch’s personal relationships will impact decision making across state agencies and even discourage others from public service.
+Attorneys for the PSC and the utilities have encouraged the high court to step in, arguing that allowing the plaintiffs to continue digging into Huebsch’s personal relationships will impact decision-making across state agencies and even discourage others from public service.

 “Petitioners have continued their scorched-earth attempts to comb through individual Commissioners’ personal communications to find some basis for possible bias that they did not have when they filed their Petition for judicial review, and still do not possess,” the PSC brief states.
 “Discovery into the personal communications of Commissioners other than Huebsch has already been requested, and will likely become part of the playbook for individuals searching for some way to challenge a decision they don’t like.”